The curriculum for the General Internal Medicine Fellowship Training Program has several components including:

 - “Effective Teachers Series” lectures.

-- Fellows interested in quality improvement, medical errors, and patient safety issues will complete the Clinical Safety and Effectiveness certificate program run by the UT Southwestern Office of Quality and Safety.
-As part of this program, they will design, implement and evaluate a quality improvement project.
+- Fellows interested in quality improvement, medical errors, and patient safety issues will complete the Clinical Safety and Effectiveness Certificate Program run by the UT Southwestern Office of Quality Improvement and Safety.
+As part of this Certificate Program, they will design, implement, and evaluate a quality improvement project.

-Approximately, 30 percent of the fellows' time will be spent on a combination of outpatient general medicine/primary care practice, precepting the internal medicine residents in their primary care clinic, and attending on the Parkland/Dallas VA teaching wards.
+Approximately, 30 percent of the fellows' time will be spent on a combination of outpatient general medicine/primary care practice, precepting the internal medicine residents in their primary care clinic, and attending on the Parkland Memorial Hospital/Dallas Veterans Affairs Medical Center teaching wards.